 Direct access has been introduced to allow an individual in need of (often immediate) legal expertise the opportunity to approach a specialist lawyer advocate in cost effective circumstances.
 The Bar Council website provides comprehensive details about the full range of professional services available under the direct access scheme.
 Click here to access the bar council website.

 Direct Access has created an opportunity for individuals to secure excellent advice and representation with financial savings.
-At 2 New Street Chambers where advice is sought in relation to family matters e.g. divorce and sorting out the finances, or civil issues (which can range from land law to contractual matters or compensation claims) you will receive a personal and easily accessible professional service where you will be provided with support and guidance in addition to specialist advice.
+At 2 New Street Chambers where advice is sought in relation to family matters e.g. divorce and sorting out the finances, child arrangement orders or specific issues such as relocation or civil issues (which can range from land law to contractual matters or compensation claims) you will receive a personal and easily accessible professional service where you will be provided with support and guidance in addition to specialist advice.

 Is my case suitable?